Happy to be back with you after an extended Christmas and New Year's break.

 Eleanor Mondale.

-Well, the list goes Jennifer Flowers.
+Well, the list goes, Jennifer Flowers.

-List goes uh on and uh on and on.
+List goes on and on and on.

-None of these uh women who've who've uh participated in in uh milestone events in Washington are mentioned in the list, and I didn't want them to be left out.
+None of these women who've participated in milestone events in Washington are mentioned in the list.

-Um as you know, the uh the the Democrats, by the way, whined too uh and and wanted a little bit of power sharing, and the Republicans basically blew them off.
+As you know, the Democrats, by the way, whined too and wanted a little bit of power sharing.

 This is the way power works, folks.

-The Democrats tried all those years to make the minority sound like the majority as they started talking about minority rights and and all this.
+The Democrats tried all those years to make the minority sound like the majority as they started talking about minority rights and all this.

-Um Republicans that's how some of you think they did cave.
+The Republicans, that's how some of you think they did cave.

-Martin Luther King Day, this is Hillary Clinton speaking at the Canaan Baptist Church in Harlem.
+This is Hillary Clinton speaking at the Canaan Baptist Church in Harlem.

 The Democratic Party up until this is self-survey to say, until January of 2001, had at least some power in our government.